 Thus, individuals and organizations ranging from small businesses to large corporations often want to know the actions they can take to protect themselves or their brand against baseless defamation.
 Furthermore, in instances where a false and defamatory review may have resulted in lost sales and decreased revenue, they may want to know whether the site and the poster can be held accountable for their actions.

-The Internet Defamation Lawyers of Minc LLC can work to remove the false, malicious, or vindictive review.
+The Internet Defamation Lawyers of Minc Law can work to remove the false, malicious, or vindictive review.
 Furthermore, we may be able to work to hold the individual user, and in some cases, the site accountable.
-To schedule a free and confidential consultation call (216) 373-7706 today.
+To schedule a free and confidential consultation with an intake specialist, call (216) 373-7706 today.

 Like in the Real World, Defamation Can Lead to Damages & Civil Liability

 In our culture the First Amendment holds a special and elevated place.
 As such, many people frequently argue that the First Amendment entitles them to say anything they want, how they want, and when they want regardless of the consequences.
 However, the courts have long-held that the First Amendment is subject to certain limits reflected in the famous aphorism, “You can’t yell fire in a crowded theater.”
 While this illustrates one limit on free speech, it does miss the point in some ways in that the text of the First Amendment reads: